 However she reacts, keep in mind your desire to preserve the friendship.
 Holding this intention throughout the conversation will help you to be receptive to her response, whether or not it’s what you hoped to hear.

-When she’s telling you her thoughts and feelings on the subject, give her the sense that you really care about what she's saying.
+When she’s telling you her thoughts and feelings on the subject, give her the sense you really care about what she's saying.
 Look at her when she’s talking to you.
 Listen to any concerns she may have.
-Help her to feel at ease through your calmness and willingness to hold space for her to share her feelings.
+Help her feel at ease through your calmness and willingness to hold space for her to share her feelings.

 Be completely cool no matter what her response is